carlynorama/2023January-30DaysNatureOfCode/moving-to-typescript.md

 ## Steps

 * put all exisitng website files into a `./docs` dir.
-* (cntrl-backtick, the key press, opens vscode terminal OR cd to the project directory)
 * add `node_modules` to .gitignore
-    *if forget `git rm -rf node_modules`, followed by `npm install` to refetch, `git check-ignore` if folder stays bright green in VSCode
+    *if forget can later `git rm -rf node_modules`, followed by `npm install` to refetch, `git check-ignore` if folder stays bright green in VSCode
+* get in the right place to run commands on project directory *(cntrl-backtick opens vscode terminal OR cd to the project directory)
 * `npm init`   //use defaults for everything
 * `npm install typescript --save-dev`  //installs local version that isn't need for run time.
 * change `package.json` to have the following block